Tommendes/MGScripts/README.md

-## Getting Started
+## MGScripts

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Java application coded in Visual Studio Code to execute Firebird(or other SGDB) scripts on demand.

 ## Folder Structure